 News and advice for Boaters – 2017

-Boaters travelling north on the Ashby Canal from the direction of Marston Junction, please note you can pick up a copy of our canal guide leaflet from the yellow box on a post near the Limekilns Water point, just before bridge 15.
-You will need a CRT “Watermate” key to unlock the box.)
+Boaters travelling north on the Ashby Canal from the direction of Marston Junction, please note you can pick up an information leaflet/canal guide from the yellow box on a post near the Limekilns Water point, just before bridge 15.
+(You will need a CRT “Watermate” key to unlock the box.)
 Or you can refer to the new sign on the towpath nearby for mileages and a list of attractions.
 Smartphone users can scan the QR code on the sign to access this website and the downloadable version of the canal guide.

-Alternatively, you can download and print the latest version of our guide from this website – just click on the yellow button on the right.
-We are updating some of our noticeboards to include a QR code which you can scan with your smartphone, to access our website and guide from the towpath.
+Alternatively, you may wish to download and print the latest version of our guide from this website – just click on the yellow button on the right.

 Boaters wishing to access the newly restored length of canal from the Pumping Station to Bridge 62 are advised that the winding hole beyond the new bridge 62 is limited to boats of 16 metres or less (approx 52 feet).
 Longer boats must be prepared to reverse for a considerable distance.
 Otherwise, please turn boats round at the full-size winding hole just before the water point and sanitary station.
 Swing Bridge 61A, which marks the end of CRT waters, is kept locked and bolted.
 Volunteers, when on duty at our Snarestone site, will be happy to give advice.
 Please enquire at the little kiosk, if open.
 However, our volunteers are just that – they are not paid, and are there in their own time, so we regret we cannot guarantee that there will be someone available.